 12 DR. VALERIE GIDEON: Oh, there's a -- I mean, geography I have spoken about.
 Demographics is a 13 real factor.
 We have a significantly growing population, 14 and while we recognize, of course, that it's a younger 15 population compared to in other Canadian communities, it's 16 also more rapidly aging as a population, you know, where I 17 18 believe -- well, I wouldn't say a percentage because I'm not exactly -- I'm not sure I'm going to remember it right.
-19 But, you know, it definitely demonstrates that the 20 21 population over 45 is going to grow significantly by 2026, and so there's a need to support that aging population and 22 23 to bring in services that are adapted to them in communities.
-24 systems, territorial health systems, the way in which they organize their services is a big determining factor with respect to access in communities.
-The more that health systems are centralizing services in large urban centres, it has been -- it has created longer distances that community members have to travel to in order to access services.
+19 But, you know, it definitely demonstrates that the 20 21 population over 45 is going to grow significantly by 2026, 22 and so there's a need to support that aging population and 23 to bring in services that are adapted to them in 24 communities.